By Kyle | March 9, 2013

 Cheers to Ed Driscoll for the mention at InstaPundit.
 Ed’s excellent blog is here.

 Tireless blog commenter, actor and playwright Hunter Tremayne is on the mend, having suffered a heart attack this past winter and having had multiple-bypass surgery in the interests of ticker repair.
 Hunter says he’s feeling much better after some scary weeks and promises to be fit to keep calling Republicans knuckle-dragging Bible-thumping trogs well into the future.
 All hail the hardy Hunter.

 Andrew Breitbart is first defended by editors of, then banned from, AOL/Huffington Post’s front page (does that mean he’s still welcome on all other pages?
 Is this an important distinction?)
 The reason?
 Apparently there’s some sort of policy against “false ad hominem attacks” over there.
-Here’s the thing about “false” — it’s usually one opinion […]

 Eastwood tells truths.
 America’s elite has a problem.
 It’s skinny jeans and scarves, it’s Bama bangs and pants with tiny, tiny embroidered lobsters, it’s Michael Cera, it’s guys who compliment a girl’s dress by brand, it’s guys who don’t know who bats fourth for the Yankees.
 Between the hipsters and the fratstars, American intellectual men under the age of twenty-five have lost track of acting like Men—and these are our future leaders.
 We have no John Wayne, no Clint Eastwood.
 And girls?
 Girls hate it.